jphanna/gameoflife/README.md

 npm run build
 ```

-## Running production build
+## Running development or production build

-Open the file `dist/index.html` in your browser
+Open the file `dist/index.html` in your browser or, *recommended*, use a Live Server.